 "A request for an order under the rule must be made in a verified motion dated not more than 14 days before it is filed.
 The motion must set forth sufficient facts to show that process cannot be served under this rule and must state the defendant's address or last known address, or that no address of the defendant is known.
 If the name or present address of the defendant is unknown, the moving party must set forth facts showing diligent inquiry to ascertain it.
 A hearing on the motion is not required unless the court so directs."
 MCR 2.105(J)(2).
-"Service of process may not be made under [MCR 2.105(J)(3).
+"Service of process may not be made under [MCR 2.105(J)] before entry of the court's order permitting it."
+MCR 2.105(J)(3).